By Kevin Woo

 I have a confession.
-Of the thousands of restaurants in the area I’ve probably been to fewer than four-dozen and I’ve lived here for 20 years.
+Of the thousands of restaurants in the area I’ve probably been to fewer than five high-end restaurant and I’ve lived here for nearly 25 years.
 You see, I prefer to spend my money on food that is tried and true.
 One of my favorite meals is the $1.50 hot dog and soft drink from Costco.
 I like to sit outside in the sun and eat.
 I am my own brand of foodie.

 Well, most people are unlikely to buy.
 My dad is one of those people who will stand in line to taste this or that.
 My mom sends him on this errand so she can do the real shopping.
 He recently tasted some vegan noodles and thought they were pretty good so he set off to buy a box.
 All 10 pounds of it.